 “You were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, but with the precious blood of Christ, like that of a lamb without blemish or spot.”— 1 Peter 1:18–19 (ESV)

-Let that sink in for a moment.
-The Bible meaning of redemption is not a cold idea floating somewhere above real life.
-It is this: you were a slave — to sin, to death, to the futile patterns passed down through generations — and Jesus stepped into the marketplace of your bondage, looked at the price written in blood, and said, “I will pay it.
+This is deeply personal: you were a slave — to sin, to death, to the futile patterns passed down through generations — and Jesus stepped into the marketplace of your bondage, looked at the price written in blood, and said, “I will pay it.
 Every last drop.”

 Redeemed from Sin’s Penalty and Power